InstaGraM: Instance-level Graph Modeling for Vectorized HD Map Learning

-Self-attention and aggregation in \equationautorefname~\ref{eq:gnn} provides interaction between all the graph embeddings based on their spatial and directional appearance embedded in $\mathbf{g}_1$.
-Concretely, each vertex node attend to all other nodes to find the next possible vertices that would appear in the map.
+Self-attention and aggregation in Eq.~\ref{eq:gnn} provide interaction between all the graph embeddings based on their spatial and directional appearance embedded in $\mathbf{g}_i$.
+Concretely, each vertex node attends to all other nodes to find the next possible vertices that would appear in the map.
 After $L$ layers of attentional aggregation, class scores $\mathbf{l}_i\in\mathbb{R}^3$ and graph matching embeddings $\mathbf{f}_i\in\mathbb{R}^D$ are obtained:

-\textbf{Adjacency Matrix:} We predict optimal edges by computing score matrix $\hat{S}\in\mathbb{R}^{\mathcal{N}\times\mathcal{N}}$ between nodes of the graph $^{(L)}\mathcal{G}$.
+\textbf{Adjacency Matrix:} We predict optimal edges by computing score matrix $\hat{\mathbf{S}}\in\mathbb{R}^{\mathcal{N}\times\mathcal{N}}$ between nodes of the graph $^{(L)}\mathcal{G}$.
 The adjacency score between nodes $i$ and $j$ can be computed as cosine similarity of embedding vectors